Issactly/AU-Game/README.md

 ## Game Planning
 Hello Visitor!
 You seem to have stumbled across Quill and Issac's game-planning repository _insert live studio cheers and claps_.
 It's a bit of a read but if your interested in what we're cooking, it's all listed below.

+### Plot (Draft)
+You are trying to prove the multiverse exists and while doing so accidentally create rifts that pull people from their world into yours.
+The bad guys included.
+Now its up to you to find everyone and send them home.
+Build your team and balance stats to fight boses, collecting artifacts that unlock new characters and gear.
+Try endless mode to gain xp and test your strenght or hit the caves to harvest materials to better your weapons.
+You can also take a break and enjoy farming, fishing and home decor.

 For the sake of visuals ~~really because I'm too lazy to type~~

 Looks like a lot, but it's a long-term investment so pay attention!